mariloutb/EntityFramework-Classic/docs/pages/features/using-ef-classic-with-ef-6.md

 ```

 ## Config Section
-We recommend to use the `entityFrameworkClassic` section name in your config file.
+We recommend using the `entityFrameworkClassic` section name in your config file.

 ```csharp
 <?xml version="1.0" encoding="utf-8"?>